-'Any identifying features?': Kiwis roast Northland man's mugshot
+'Any identifying features?': Kiwis roast wanted Northland man's mugshot

 "Devast8's brudda?" another asked.

-If you have any information, please contact Detective Sergeant Scott from Waitemata West CIB on 09 839 0600 or call Crimestoppers anonymously on 0800 555 111.
+If you have any information on the whereabouts of Riddell, please contact Detective Sergeant Scott from Waitemata West CIB on 09 839 0600 or call Crimestoppers anonymously on 0800 555 111.